mtantawy/CarCareWebSite/README.md

 CarCareWebSite
 ==============

-A simple web site for a car care garage and shop to present their products, services, and offers.
+A web site for a car care garage and shop to present their products, services, and offers.

 **Future features will include:**
 * E-Commerce